-The improvements consist of furnishing all labor and materials for THIS IS A OPEN-END CONSTRUCTION SERVICE CONTRACT UNDER THE STATEWIDE TRAIL PROGRAM FOR PROJECTS WITHIN KENT AND SUSSEX COUNTY.
+The improvements consist of furnishing all labor and materials for an OPEN-END CONSTRUCTION SERVICE CONTRACT UNDER THE STATEWIDE TRAIL PROGRAM FOR PROJECTS WITHIN NEW CASTLE COUNTY.
 TYPICAL PROJECTS WILL INCLUDE THE CONSTRUCTION OF MULTI-USE TRAIL FACILITIES FOR PEDESTRIAN AND BICYCLE USE., and other incidental construction in accordance with the location, notes and details shown on the plans and as directed by the Engineer.